stevezhangz/BERT-pytorch/README.md

 except that, you have to learn about how to run it on your dataset

-(1)first use "general_transform_text2list" in data_process.py to transform txt or json file to list which defined as "[s1,s2,s3,s4.....]"
+  -first use "general_transform_text2list" in data_process.py to transform txt or json file to list which defined as "[s1,s2,s3,s4.....]"
-(2)then use "generate_vocab_normalway" in data_process.py to transform list file to "sentences, id_sentence, idx2word, word2idx, vocab_size"
+  -then use "generate_vocab_normalway" in data_process.py to transform list file to "sentences, id_sentence, idx2word, word2idx, vocab_size"
-(3)Last but not least, use "creat_batch" in data_process.py to transform "sentences, id_sentence, idx2word, word2idx, vocab_size" to a batch.
+  -Last but not least, use "creat_batch" in data_process.py to transform "sentences, id_sentence, idx2word, word2idx, vocab_size" to a batch.
-(4)finally using dataloder in pytorch to load data. for example:
+  -finally using dataloder in pytorch to load data. for example:

     #json2list=general_transform_text2list("data/demo.txt",type="txt")